MicrosoftLearning/dp-420-cosmos-db-dev/instructions/28-key-vault.md

 1. Select **Yes** when prompted to always deploy to that workspace.

-1. Select Browse Website when prompted.
+1. Select **Browse Website** when prompted.
 Alternatively, open a browser and go to **`https://<yourwebappname>.azurewebsites.net`**.
 In either case, we have a problem.
-We should have gotten a user-defined message on our web page.
+You will see a user-defined message.
 The message should be, **Key Vault was not accessible** with an extended error message.
 Let's fix that.

 ## Allow our app to use a managed identity

 The first problem we need to fix is to allow our app use a managed identity.
-Using a managed identity, will allow our app to use Azure Services like Azure Key Vault.
+Using a managed identity will allow our app to use Azure Services like Azure Key Vault.

 1. Open up your browser and login to the Azure portal.